Business Intuition:

 Using intuition for business results in thinking outside the box and taking risks that lead to breakthrough solutions.
 Business intuition plays a critical role in strategic development.
 It helps leaders make holistic and innovative decisions.
 By tapping into your intuition, you can gain a deeper understanding of trends and markets.
 You can develop future-proof strategies and business models.
 Intuition is the silent ally that empowers us to see beyond the data and connect the dots in unique ways.

-2. Business Intuition Supports Fast and Complex Decision-Making
+2. Intuition Supports Fast and Complex Decision-Making

 Business intuition can help you to make successful decisions quickly and confidently.
 When leaders tap into their subconscious and rely on gut feeling, they arrive at the right choice.
 This helps in ambiguous situations such as thinking on your feet during a negotiation or influencing a prospect during a sales call.
 Intuition in business opens your mind to consider a broader range of factors.
 It can help you to redefine problems and improve the quality of your solution set.